-Terumi Narushima is a composer, performer and sound designer whose work has been presented at numerous festivals in Australia and overseas, as well as broadcast on national radio and television.
+Terumi Narushima is a composer, performer and sound designer whose work has been presented at numerous festivals in Australia and overseas, as well as broadcast on radio and television.

 As a composer, she writes acoustic as well as electronic music with a particular focus on alternative tuning systems.
 Some of her microtonal projects include: Tritriadic Chimes, a sound installation for LA MicroFest (2001); Metris, a computer game for performing virtual bells in just intonation (2005); and Hidden Sidetracks, a composition for custom-built instruments commissioned and premiered by Ensemble Offspring at the Sydney Opera House (2011).
 Terumi was a guest composer for New Music Works in Santa Cruz, USA (2007).
 She has also worked as a musician and sound designer for various film and theatre collaborations, and her music has been presented internationally (in Asia, Europe, North and South America).